rule

 Text 2

-They, who from seeing His feet were freed from their sinful reactions, felt thus questioned by the Lord of the World very honored and replied gladly:
+They, who by seeing His feet were freed from their sinful reactions, felt very honored thus being questioned by the Lord of the World and gladly replied:

-They, by seeing His feet having their sins destroyed, thus questioned by the Lord of the World felt very honored and replied gladly: (Vedabase)
+They, who from seeing His feet were freed from their sinful reactions, felt thus questioned by the Lord of the World very honored and replied gladly: (Vedabase)

 Text 3